Forward selection and post-selection inference in factorial designs

-From Figure \ref{fig:G2}, all four effect screening methods lead to perfect selection with high probability as $N_0$ or $\gamma_{\texttt{target}}$ increases.
-Nevertheless, with the forward screening procedure, the probability of perfect screening is higher than the naive screening procedure.
-Besides, forward screening complies with the heredity structure and demonstrates higher interpretability than the naive screening methods.
-In terms of the power of $\hgamma_\textsc{r}$ and $\hv_\textsc{r}$ for testing $\mathrm{H}_0:\gamma_{\text{target}} = 0 $, while all four methods have power approaching one as $N_0$ and $\gamma_{\texttt{target}}$ increases, forward screening based procedures possess higher power with small $N_0$ and $\gamma_{\texttt{target}}$.
-Lastly, we can see an improvement in the coverage probability of the RLS-based confidence intervals with the forward screening procedure.
+From Figure \ref{fig:G2}, all four effect selection methods lead to selection consistency with high probability as $N_0$ or $\gamma_{\texttt{target}}$ increases.
+Nevertheless, with the forward selection procedure, the probability of selection consistency is higher than the naive selection procedure.
+Besides, forward selection complies with the heredity structure and demonstrates higher interpretability than the naive selection methods.
+In terms of the power of $\hgamma_\textsc{r}$ and $\hv_\textsc{r}$ for testing $\mathrm{H}_0:\gamma_{\text{target}} = 0 $, while all four methods have power approaching one as $N_0$ and $\gamma_{\texttt{target}}$ increases, forward selection based procedures possess higher power with small $N_0$ and $\gamma_{\texttt{target}}$.
+Lastly, we can see an improvement in the coverage probability of the RLS-based confidence intervals with the forward selection procedure.